Do Not Resuscitate Order

 Another advance directive you should be familiar with is a living will.
 A legal document dictates your personal choices concerning end-of-life medical treatments which might include decisions for how to handle life-sustaining treatments in the event an individual cannot speak for herself or if that individual is in a vegetative state.

-While you can buy these items online without an attorney, an established estate planning attorney in Colorado can help you draft any of these documents with more peace of mind that your wishes will be upheld.
+In conclusion, understanding and implementing advance directives, such as a Do Not Resuscitate order, medical power of attorney, and living will, are important components of responsible estate planning for individuals of all ages.
+While you can buy these items online without an attorney, an established estate planning attorney can help you draft any of these documents with more peace of mind that your wishes will be upheld.